SyXuan/Roulette-Simulator/docs/walkthrough.md

 ## Technical Implementation

 ### Static Version
 The static version is located in the [html/](../html/) directory.
 It uses vanilla JavaScript and CSS to provide the same experience as the React version without any build dependencies.
+I recently fixed a bug where the chart's fill area would overflow the card container by adding a dedicated `.chart-wrapper` and using `overflow: hidden` on cards.

 ### Core Logic
 The simulation engine is located in [roulette.ts](../src/logic/roulette.ts).
 It handles the probability distributions for each roulette type and calculates payouts accurately, including special rules like *La Partage*.